-THIS PROPANE PIPING SYSTEM IS DESIGNED FOR USE WITH PROPANE ONLY, DO NOT CONNECT NATURAL GAS TO THIS SYSTEM.
-GAS TO THIS SYSTEM.
+THIS PROPANE PIPING SYSTEM IS DESIGNED FOR USE WITH PROPANE ONLY.
+DO NOT CONNECT NATURAL GAS TO THIS SYSTEM.
 Securely cap inlet when not connected for use.
-After turning on propane, except after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
+After turning on propane, except after normal cylinder replacement, test after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
 Do not use products that contain ammonia or chlorine.
-LD-101